 Famous monastery of the Cistercian Order in a woody valley behind the community Eltville-Hattenheim in the Rheingau, A first settlement in this place was by Augustinian Canons in 1116.
 In 1135, Cistercian monks of the mother monastery Clairvaux (Champagne) populated the area, which is considered the founding year of the monastery.
 Supposedly, they also brought the Pinot Noir (Pinot Noir) and other varieties with.
 The first construction phase of the monastery took place from 1145 to 1160, the second from 1170 to 1186 and the extension of the monastery building in stone took place from 1190 to 1230.
-In the 12th century the Taunushänge were cleared, at the beginning of the 13th century corresponded to the vineyards at the present state.
-Around 1500 Kloster Eberbach owned 700 acres of vineyards; The monks sold more than half of the proceeds.
+In the 12th century the Taunushänge were cleared, at the beginning of the 13th century corresponded to the vineyards as of today.
+Around 1500 Eberbach Abbey had 700 acres of vineyards; The monks sold more than half of the proceeds.

 In the Middle Ages, more red wine than white wine was usually cultivated in all German wine regions, often in the Mixed sentence, The Spätburgunder in the Rheingau is first mentioned in 1470 in a foundation, then the Eberbach monks received a "Clebroit Wyngart" in the district Hattenheim (Klebrot is synonymous with the Pinot Noir).
 The Mainz monastery St. Jakob demanded in 1463 from his tenants to remove all red sticks and "put wysse to the place".
 The reason was that the Rheingau winemakers and especially the monastery Eberbach drove a busy wine trade in Cologne.
 There, however, they were exposed to the strong French competition.
 Therefore, they focused mainly on the cultivation of white varieties especially Riesling.